Persistent vectors, Part 3 -- Transiency

 In the context of PersistentVector, the functionality that we need to support is:

-• Creating a transient version of an existing vector; this operation needs to be O(1).
+- Creating a transient version of an existing vector; this operation needs to be O(1).

-• No operation on the transient changes the existing object.
+- No operation on the transient changes the existing object.

-• The transient needs to support operations such as assoc and conj in an efficient manner.
+assocandconjin an efficient manner.
 These operations on a transient return another transient.
 However, mutation of the transients structures is allowed.
-Transients are not persistent.
+Transients are not persistent. - You can create a persistent data structure from the transient; this operation needs to be O(1) also.

 The requirement for constant time operations for creating transients and converting them back to persistent objects means that there needs to be a great deal of structure sharing with the original (persistent, immutable) object.
 Our mutating operations will have to be careful to do mutations only on copies of pieces of the data structure that they know they own exclusively.